-- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [14]),and in NesLib 5.2 only, Diffie-Hellman [21], - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) with elliptic curves in short Weierstrass form [12], and provides support for ECDH key agreement [19] and ECDSA generation and verification [5]. - a cryptographic support module that provides secure hash functions (SHA-1^(a), SHA-2 [4], and in NesLib 5.2 only, Keccak and Keccak-p [23]), - in NesLib 5.2 only, a symmetric key cryptographic support module whose base algorithm is the Data Encryption Standard cryptographic algorithm (DES) [2], - in NesLib 5.2 only, a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES) [6], - support for Deterministic Random Bit Generators [17], - prime number generation and RSA key pairs generation [3]. - The Security IC Embedded Software (ES) is in User NVM.
+- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [14]), and Diffie-Hellman [23], - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) with elliptic curves in short Weierstrass form [12], and provides support for ECDH key agreement [21] and ECDSA generation and verification [5]. - a module for supporting elliptic curve cryptography on Edwards curve 25519, in particular ed25519 signature generation, verification and point decompression [26]. - a cryptographic support module that provides secure hash functions (SHA-1^(a), SHA-2 [4], Keccak and a toolbox for cryptography based on Keccak-p, the permutation underlying SHA-3 [25]), - a symmetric key cryptographic support module whose base algorithm is the Data Encryption Standard cryptographic algorithm (DES) [2], - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES) [6], - support for Deterministic Random Bit Generators [19], - prime number generation and RSA key pairs generation [3]. - The Security IC Embedded Software (ES) is in User NVM.

-Note: The ES is not part of the TOE and is out of scope of the evaluation, except NesLib when it is embedded.
+Note: The ES is not part of the TOE and is out of scope of the evaluation, except NesLib, when it is embedded.